noseglasses/route_namer/README.md

 > py route_namer.py
 ```

+## Argumument Help
+To output a help text that explains command argmuents, add the command line parameter `-h`.

 ## Generate Route Names with Multiple Words
 Use the command line arg `-w` to supply the integer number of words that the route name should consist of.